 No, we do not require advance registration.
 Come and worship with us any Sunday!

 There are entrances to worship on both the Highland and Rosery sides of the building at 9 AM.
 At 11 AM the Rosery side of the building is locked, so please park in the North Parking Lot and enter on the Highland side.
 Our Highland entrance is a drive thru drop-off location for those who have difficulty with mobility.
 If you’re able to walk easily, we ask that you love your neighbor by parking in the spaces farther from the building to allow our friends who have trouble walking to park closest to the building.

 God doesn't have a dress code, and neither do we.
 You are welcome to wear what makes you comfortable.

 Children's Ministry is available for infants through fifth grade at both worship times.

 Is someone going to call on me in worship?

-No. We want you to relax and hear the word of God without fear you will be singled out.
-If you would like more information, we encourage you to visit the Connection Center tent outside the entrance or ask a greeter or usher for assistance.
-We also encourage you to sign in on our Online Connect Card, so that we can answer any questions you may have and provide requested information.
+No. We want you to relax and hear the word of God without being singled out.
+If you would like more information, we encourage you to visit the Connection Center or ask a greeter or usher for assistance.
+We also encourage you to sign in on our Connect Card, so that we can answer any questions you may have, pray for you and provide requested information.